 Early labour is often the longest part of the birthing process, sometimes lasting 2 to 3 days.
 Uterine contractions:

-It's common for women to go to the hospital during early labour and be sent home again until they are in active labour or until their "water" breaks (rupture of the membranes).
+It's common to go to the hospital during early labour and be sent home again until you are in active labour or until your "water" breaks (rupture of the membranes).
 This phase of labour can be long and uncomfortable.

 The active stage of labour starts when the cervix is about 3 cm (1.2 in.) to 4 cm (1.6 in.) dilated.
 This stage is complete when the cervix is fully effaced and dilated and the baby is ready to be pushed out.

 If your amniotic sac hasn't broken before this, it may break now or your healthcare provider may suggest breaking it to stimulate contractions.

 To learn more about pain medicine, see Managing Pain.

 The end of active labour is called the transition phase.
 As the baby moves down, your contractions become more intense and longer and come even closer together.

 When you reach transition, your delivery isn't far off.
 During transition, you will be self-absorbed, concentrating on what your body is doing.
 You may be annoyed or distracted by others' attempts to help you but still feel you need them nearby as a support.
 You may feel increasingly anxious, nauseated, exhausted, irritable, or frightened.

 A person in first-time labour may take up to 3 hours in transition, and someone who has vaginally delivered before may take less time.
 Some experience a very short, intense, transition phase.